katholt/srst2/README.md

 If you were using a clustered gene database (such as the resistance.fasta database provided), the name of each cluster (i.e. the basic gene symbol) will be printed in the column headers, while specific alleles will be printed in the sample rows.

 - * indicates mismatches

 - ? indicates uncertainty due to low depth in some parts of the gene

 - - indicates the gene was not detected (> %coverage threshold, --min_coverage 90)

 ------------
 Combined results

 If more then one database is provided for typing (via --mlst_db and/or --gene_db), or if previous results are provided for merging with the current run which contain data from >1 database (via --prev_output), then an additional table summarizing all the database results is produced.
-This is named "[sample]__compiledResults.txt" and is a combination of the MLST style table plus the tabulated gene summary (file 2 above).
+This is named "[prefix]__compiledResults.txt" and is a combination of the MLST style table plus the tabulated gene summary (file 2 above).

-Sample  ST      adk     fumC    gyrB    icd     mdh     purA    recA    mismatches      uncertainty     depth   aadA    blaTEM  dfrA    strA    strB    sul2    tet(A) sampleA     152*     11      63*      7       1       14      7       7                       21.3139900892   aadA1-5 blaTEM-1_5      dfrA1_1?        strA4   strB1   sul2_9  tet(A)_4*?
+Sample  ST      adk     fumC    gyrB    icd     mdh     purA    recA    mismatches      uncertainty     depth   aadA    blaTEM  dfrA    strA    strB    sul2    tet(A)

+sampleA     152*     11      63*      7       1       14      7       7                       21.3139900892   aadA1-5 blaTEM-1_5      dfrA1_1?        strA4   strB1   sul2_9  tet(A)_4*?

 More basic usage examples